 Scrum doesn’t say when to kill a product development, but it does tell us that the Product Owner is accountable for value.
 The Product Owner should be the final decision point, though the need here is strong for as broad a supporting consensus as possible.
 ROI is one consideration.
 And timing is everything: it’s good to kill a product before it ends a slide into negative value from which there is no return.
-Data, forecasts, and analytics can help, but the valid place of feeling and experience in these decisions cannot easily be dismissed.
+Data, forecasts, and analytics can help, but it is not easy to dismiss the valid place of feeling and experience in these decisions.

 Google in particular has been good at killing off low-value lines of business, such as Google Video, Google Desktop, Wave — no fewer than 37 products at this writing.
 This is not to say that they maintain only a nose-to-the-grindstone, near-term profitability focus — they continue to explore self-driving cars, energy-producing kites, and a host of other high-risk ventures.